 Over the years, the black population endured efforts by the city to rezone Strathcona making it difficult to obtain mortgages or make home improvements, and by newspaper articles portraying Hogan’s Alley as a centre of squalor, immorality and crime.
 Beginning in 1967, the City of Vancouver began leveling the western half of Hogan’s Alley to construct an interurban freeway through Hogan’s Alley and Chinatown.
 The freeway was ultimately stopped, but construction of the first phase – the Georgia viaduct – was completed in 1971.
 In the process, the western end of Hogan’s Alley was expropriated and several blocks of houses were demolished.
 Since the demise of Hogan’s Alley, no identifiably Black neighbourhood has emerged in Vancouver, but organizations like the British Columbia Association for the Advancement of Coloured People and festivals such as Caribbean Days and Black History Month have brought community members together.

 In recent years, there have been significant efforts to commemorate the neighbourhood, through community and government initiatives such as a stamp issued by Canada Post in February 2014 as part of Black History Month.
 Artists such as Andrea Fatona and Cornelia Wyngaarden, Wayde Compton, and Stan Douglas, have explored Hogan’s Alley in their work.
 Community groups such as various Black History Month committees, the Black Cultural Association, and the Hogan’s Alley Memorial Project also worked to keep the memory alive, culminating in the foundation of a city-sponsored plaque at the site in 2013.
 Black Strathcona is a multimedia website dedicated to sharing interactive stories about the history of Hogan’s Alley.
+With the confirmation of the Georgia Street viaducts removal, there are plans for a Black Cultural Centre on the former site of Hogan’s Alley.

 Nearby Places That Matter